-Candidate genes were added by varying the window size for each SNP up to 50kb, 100kb and 500kb upstream and downstream, and varying the maximum number of flanking genes on each side between 1, 2, and 5.
+Candidate genes were added by varying the window size for each SNP up to 50kb, 100kb and 500kb upstream and downstream, and varying the maximum number of flanking genes on each side to 1, 2, and 5.
 Given the number of additional candidate genes introduced at each SNP-to-gene mapping combination, FCR was calculated for each GO term at each window size (See Fig. 5 box-plots).
 The least permissive SNP-to-gene mapping combination, 50kb and 1 flanking gene, incurred an average of over 50% false candidate genes.
 As SNP-to-gene mapping parameters become more permissive, FCR increases quickly (Fig. 5 bottom).

 Co-expression signal in relation to FCR was assessed by comparing subnetwork density and locality in each GO term at different SNP-to-gene mapping parameters for each of the three co-expression networks to random subnetworks with the same number of genes (n=1000) (Fig. 5 top).
-The proportion of GO terms that were significantly co-expressed decayed at higher levels of FCR (See Supp.
+The proportion of significantly co-expressed GO terms decayed at higher levels of FCR (See Supp.
 Fig. 5A for absolute term numbers).
 The minimum FCR level for most GO terms was ~50% as the most stringent SNP-to-gene mapping (50kb/1 flank) approximately doubled the number of candidate genes.
-Two additional scenarios were considered where signal was further split based on strength of initial co-expression: moderate (0.001 < p-val < 0.05; blue curve) and strong (p-val < 0.001; violet curve).
+Two additional scenarios were considered where signal was further split based on the initial co-expression strength: moderate (0.001 < p-val < 0.05; blue curve) and strong (p-val < 0.001; violet curve).

 Despite high initial false candidate rates, co-expression signal among GO terms remained significant even at 60-70% FCR.
 Similar to results with MCR, GO terms with stronger initial co-expression were more likely to remain significantly co-expressed at higher FCR levels.
 Co-expression signal in relation to FCR was also compared between GO terms split by the number of genes in the term (See Supp.
 Fig. 5B-C), which did not differentiate the rate at which co-expression signal decayed.

-In cases where true candidate genes identified by GWAS were strongly co-expressed, as simulated here, a substantial number of false positive SNPs or an introduction of false candidate genes through uncertainty in SNP-to-gene mapping can be tolerated and network metrics still detected the underlying co-expressed genes sets using our method.
+When true candidate genes identified by GWAS were strongly co-expressed, as simulated here, a substantial number of false positive SNPs or an introduction of false candidate genes through uncertainty in SNP-to-gene mapping can be tolerated and network metrics still detected the underlying co-expressed genes sets using our method.
 These results indicate that in GWAS scenarios where the majority of SNPs do not perfectly resolve to candidate genes, systematic integration with co-expression networks can efficiently filter out false candidates introduced by SNP-to-gene mapping if the underlying causative loci are strongly co-expressed.
-More so, instances where several interleaving genes exist between strongly associated SNPs in LD with each other and the true causative allele, true causal candidates can be detected using co-expression networks as a functional filter for candidate gene identification.
+Moreover, in instances where several interleaving genes exist between strongly associated SNPs in LD with each other and the true causative allele, true causal candidates can be detected using co-expression networks as a functional filter for candidate gene identification.

 The potential for using this approach, however, is highly dependent on the linkage disequilibrium of the organism in question, the genetic architecture of the trait being studied, and the degree of co-expression between causative loci.
-Simulations provide both insight on the feasibility of using Camoco to evaluate overlap between co-expression networks and GWAS as well as a survey of the SNP-to-gene mapping parameters that should be used when utilizing this approach (See Discussion for more detail).
+Simulations provide both insight on the feasibility of using Camoco to evaluate overlap between co-expression networks and GWA studies as well as a survey of the SNP-to-gene mapping parameters that should be used when using this approach (See Discussion for more detail).
 In the context of maize, simulations performed here suggest that systematic integration of co-expression networks to interpret GWAS results will increase the precision with which causal genes associated with quantitative traits in true GWAS scenarios can be identified.

 Prioritizing causal genes driving elemental accumulation in maize grain